 Candidates use application forms while applying through job ads or when receive a direct link to application form from a recruiter.
 In the following sections, we will present how ATSs support these two ways of adding candidates to the recruitment pipeline.

-How ATS helps with job ads creation and publication (multiposting)
+How an ATS helps with job ads creation and publication (multiposting)

 Job ads are one of the primary methods of acquiring candidates.
 In some processes, especially for blue-collar positions, it is the most important and often the only one.
 Some ATSs help in creating and publishing job ads, the process named "job ads multiposting."
 How job ads multiposting works?